 Search for Meaning

-For many leaders spirituality is “spooky” and “smacks” of religion.
+For many leaders, spirituality is “spooky” and “smacks” of religion.
 Something we were told to avoid, along with politics, in polite conversation.
-Yet the search for meaning and purpose seems to be “hard-wired” into us and our people.
-Note, for our purposes here, religion requires spirituality but spirituality does not require religion.
-There is a growing interest in servant leadership and recent research suggests that it is a desirable and effective approach for all generations.
-But what exactly is spiritual leadership and why should I care?
+Yet, the search for meaning and purpose seems to be “hard-wired” into us.
+Note, for our purposes here, religion requires spirituality, but spirituality does not require religion.
+There is a growing interest in servant leadership, and recent research suggests that it is a desirable and effective approach for all generations.
+But what exactly is spiritual leadership, and why should I care?

 What is Spiritual Leadership?